The pandemic-driven surge in data collection offers major opportunities, and some risks, for the reopening of tourism in the region.

-Matthias' research interests include international trade, health, infrastructure financing, and urban economics.
-He has published ten books, including with Oxford University Press.
+Matthias' research interests include health, international trade, and development economics.
+He has co-edited eleven books, including with Oxford University Press.
 Matthias' research has appeared in flagship publications of international organizations as well as in books and scientific journals.
-Before joining ADBI in 2013, he was a Senior Economist at ADBI.
-Matthias previously worked as economist for the World Bank, the World Health Organization, the World Trade Organization, and the UN.
+His work includes affiliations with the World Health Organization, Asian Development Bank and Asian Development Bank Institute, World Bank, the World Trade Organization, and the UN.

 Vaccination programs and travel bubbles are still in their infancy.
 They could help revive tourism in Asia and the Pacific but governments need to pave the way with the right policies.